BAFTA Award for Best Special Visual Effects

 The BAFTA Award for Best Special Visual Effects is a film award presented by the British Academy of Film and Television Arts (BAFTA) at the annual British Academy Film Awards.
 This award recognises achievement in the crafts of special effects and visual effects.

-BAFTA is a British organisation that hosts annual awards shows for film, television, and video games (and formerly also for children's film and television).

 In the following lists, the titles and names in bold with a gold background are the winners and recipients respectively; those not in bold are the nominees.
 The years given are those in which the films under consideration were released, not the year of the ceremony, which always takes place the following year.